 It is preferable to perform this activity while sitting down on the edge of the bed or on a chair.
 Normally, the greatest difficulty encountered by operated individuals is to put on pants, underwear, socks and shoes.
-We will indicate the recommended technical aids.
+You can ask for help from your caregiver until you are flexible enough.
+If needed, we will indicate the recommended technical aids.
 These aids are optional.
-You can also ask for help from your caregiver until contraindicated movements become permitted (normally 6 weeks).
-You have to keep your support socks for 2 weeks (see p 37 for more details).